 Pool Party Ideas

-Plan the perfect poolside party
+How to host the perfect pool party

 Pool party themes

-Pool party games
+Pool party games and activities

 Pool party food

 There are two big considerations when planning food for a pool party: it must be easily eaten and not create too much trash that will blow away.
 Single-serving foods are best, so you don’t have to worry about wet hands digging into bowls and scooping out portions.
 Things like premade sandwiches, cups full of veggies and dip, or individual bites are great.
 Handheld foods that don’t require plates allow guests to grab them and get back to swimming.
 Use popsicle sticks in slices of watermelon to keep the mess to a minimum, or place skewers through ears of corn to make them touch-free.

 Other tips for hosting a pool party

 - Keep paper decorations away from the splash zone.
 Paper and water don’t mix well.
 If you’re using things like streamers, paper tablecloths or other paper décor, place them far enough away that they won’t get ruined at the first cannonball.

 - Focus on the food table.
 As you decorate, the easiest way to pack a punch is to focus on one area and make it amazing.
 The food table is a great spot to spend energy decorating.
 Everyone will stop by for snacks and drinks.
 Create a fun backdrop and make the display match the theme.

 - Give guests the essentials.
 Set out things like floats, towels, sunscreen and bug spray for guests to use.
 Also, make sure there’s a trash can easily accessible.